DriesDelanghe/loom/documentation/backend/master-data-configuration-service/business-rules.md

 1. **Schema Structure**
    - All fields have valid configurations
-   - Scalar fields have scalar types
+   - Scalar fields have scalar types (no ElementSchemaId)
+   - Object fields have ElementSchemaId (no ScalarType)
+   - Array fields have exactly one of ScalarType OR ElementSchemaId (never both, never neither)
-   - Object/Array fields reference Published schemas (same Role)
+   - Object/Object-Array fields reference Published schemas (same Role)
    - All referenced schemas are Published

 2. **Validation Specifications**